Exiv2/exiv2/tests/doc.md

 One can supply the script with a directory where the suite should look for the tests (it will search the directory recursively).
 If omitted, the runner will look in the directory where the configuration file is located.
+It is also possible to instead pass a file as the parameter, the test suite will then only run the tests from this file.

 The runner script also supports the optional arguments `--config_file` which allows to provide a different test suite configuration file than the default